transition-state

 • eOn – Lead maintainer; NEB and dimer method implementations

-• ASE – Contributor; eOn .con file I/O, NWChem writer, PDB handling
+• ASE – Contributor; eOn .con file I/O, NWChem writer, Protein Data Bank (PDB) handling

 Tutorials